stellalo/random_forest_kegg/README.md

 <br/>

 <h2>🦠 KEGG_leave_out Walk-Through.Rmd Walk-Through</h2>
 This script performs a "leave out" analysis, which uses a while-loop that only stops the loop when the resulting OOB error rate is less than 50%.
 In each loop iteration, the most important KEGG value (judged on MeanDecreaseAccuracy rank) is taken out of the balanced training & testing data frame and concatenated to a data frame called "kegg_left_out".
-The script returns the list of KEGGs that have the highest value in predicting a yeast specie's possiblity of survival in temperature 37+.
+The script returns the list of KEGGs that have the highest value in predicting a yeast specie's possibility of survival in temperature 37+.
 <br/>
 <br/>